Fates Warning: Later years (1994–2009)

 Their tenth studio release FWX was released in 2004.
 Drummer Mark Zonder stated it would be his last album with the band, as he wished to pursue other interests, and left in 2005.
 Although an official member again, Frank Aresti did not appear on the album because the writing had been completed and contracts had been signed already.
 Live in Athens, a concert DVD, was released in 2005; this DVD included guest drummer Nick D'Virgilio.

 In the liner notes to the 2005 expanded edition of Awaken the Guardian, Dream Theater drummer Mike Portnoy noted that "very often fans and critics credit Dream Theater for creating a whole new genre of progressive metal music in the late '80s/early '90s, [...] but the truth is Fates Warning were doing it years before us."

 The band provided the song "Nothing Left to Say" to the soundtrack to the 1991 movie Freddy's Dead: The Final Nightmare.
-They have recorded songs for various tributes, including the tracks "Closer to the Heart" on the Rush tribute album Working Man, "Saints in Hell" on the 1997 Judas Priest tribute album Legends of Metal, and "Sign of the Southern Cross" on the 2000 Holy Dio Ronnie James Dio tribute album.
+They had recorded songs for various tributes, including the tracks "Closer to the Heart" on the Rush tribute album Working Man, "Saints in Hell" on the 1997 Judas Priest tribute album Legends of Metal, and "Sign of the Southern Cross" on the 2000 Holy Dio Ronnie James Dio tribute album.